huangli712/KadanoffBaym/docs/README.md

 ## About

-This is the documentation for the KadanoffBaym toolkit.
+This is the documentation for the KadanoffBaym library.
 It is developed with the `Markdown` language and the `Documenter.jl` package.

 ## Prerequisites